 The answer to this question is an unequivocal “Yes!”
 When direct sunlight enters the south and west facing walls of a greenhouse, you run the risk of literally cooking your plants.
 This is why every greenhouse (and even every small cold frame) includes vents to allow hot air to escape at the top, while cool air can be let in through openings at the bottom.
 Even if the calendar tells you it’s winter, it’s possible for bright sunshine to overheat your greenhouse.
 Large commercial greenhouse operations rely on digital controls to open and close vents in response to temperature fluctuations, but as the owner of a small greenhouse, you’ll need to just check on air temperature yourself.
 Especially in mild California-type climates, you may need to think about setting up an electric fan even in winter, in order to create a cross breeze and protect your flowers and vegetables from overheating.

 Greenhouses Provide an Alternative Year-Round Environment

 A backyard greenhouse lets you garden in a different microclimate, and during dry summer days this may mean that you create a cooler, more humid environment for your thirsty plants.
-Shade cloth over the greenhouse is useful to lower the temperature, while a misting fan can create a good air flow and provide the moisture levels that tropical plants crave.
+Shade cloth over the greenhouse is useful to lower the temperature, while a misting fan can create good air flow and provide the moisture levels that tropical plants crave.

 As winter approaches, you don’t have to abandon your garden.
-With a solar-focused greenhouse design and safe, energy-efficient supplemental heat, you can enjoy the luxury of fresh flowers, foliage and fruit all year round.
+With a solar-focused greenhouse design and safe, energy-efficient supplemental heat, you can enjoy the luxury of fresh flowers, foliage, and fruit all year round.